-- Every state paid family and medical leave program except for D.C.'s provides at least 12 weeks of benefits for workers' own serious health needs. - Seven state paid family and medical leave laws provide at least 12 weeks of benefits for bonding and caregiving purposes.
+- Nearly all state paid family and medical leave program provides at least 12 weeks of benefits for workers' own serious health needs. - Ten state paid family and medical leave laws provide at least 12 weeks of benefits for bonding and caregiving purposes.